jeff-hughes/shellcaster/README.md

 ## Current progress

-Right now the program only has the barest of functionality.
-You can add a new podcast feed by typing "a", then typing the URL of the feed at the prompt, followed by &lt;Enter&gt;. (&lt;Esc&gt; will get you out of the prompt.)
-Data about the podcast and its episodes will be stored in a sqlite database, and the current list of all podcasts will be presented in an ncurses menu on the screen.
-Navigating with the arrow keys will let you select different podcasts, with the episode list changing accordingly.
-Pressing "q" will quit the program.
+Right now the program only has bare-bones functionality.
+Currently you can add new feeds, download files, play them, and navigate through the list of podcasts and episodes.
+Synchronizing feeds is still on the to-do list.
+It also does not yet keep track of whether an episode has been played or not.

 ## Keybindings (currently implemented functions are in bold)